LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Identity/Lab1Instructions-Identity.md

 ### Part 2, Your Web Site

 -   Make a new repository.
 Copy the source code for the final version of your web app from last term into a new repository and create a Lab01 branch.
--   Add Identity to your web.
+-   Add Identity to your web app.
--   Modify the seed data to work with the Identity UserManager.
+-   Modify the seed data to work with the Identity `UserManager`.
--   Add a Registration page to your web app.
+-   Add a registration page to your web app.